erlwes/KraftSkall/PowerShell-ScriptSigning.md

 The script will need to be signed again.
 You don't need to remove previous signature from script, PowerShell will figure it out and replace the old signature.

+### Move the signature to another location in script? -> Nopes
 The signature has to be at the end of the script.
-You can not move it, and then sign it again to account for new hash (I tried, and it failed).
+You can not move it, and then sign it again to account for new hash (I tried, and it failed)